Excited to have fuller lips?

 Lumps from Dermal Fillers

-Other dermal fillers contain substances such as calcium hydroxyapatite, poly-L lactic acid(PLLA), or polymethylmethacrylate (PMMA).
-These cause clumping and bumps too.
+Other dermal fillers contain calcium hydroxyapatite, poly-L lactic acid(PLLA), or polymethylmethacrylate (PMMA) and can cause clumping and bumps too.

-This is a situation where blood flow to the lips reduces or stops because of the dermal fillers injected into or near an artery.
-The skin and tissue surrounding the injected area start dying because of inadequate blood supply.
+Vascular Occlusion is when blood flow to the lips reduces or stops because of the dermal fillers injected into or near an artery.
+The skin and tissue surrounding the injected area die because of inadequate blood supply.

 Before your procedure, inform your doctor if you have herpes or usually have cold sore outbreaks.
 Dermal fillers may trigger an outbreak at the injection site.
-The health professional will have to implement an antiviral treatment to manage cold sores.
+The health professional must implement an antiviral treatment to manage cold sores.

 Contact Us For A Lip Filler Treatment Today!